 14. When introducing a new VFL Passive Participant(VFL client) or when updates are required for the current one, the VFL Active Participant(VFL server) evaluates whether realignment is needed for the ongoing VFL procedure or if it is necessary for initiating a new collaborative learning process.
 Realignment ensures that the sample and feature requirements are appropriately matched to facilitate effective collaboration.
 If necessary, the VFL Active Participant(VFL server) initiates the sample and feature alignment procedure based on either the existing alignment requirements or an updated version.

-Editor's note: Whether to use the existing (e.g. Nnef_MemberUESelectionAssistance) or new service operation between the AF and NEF and between the NEF and NWDAF to perform the sample and feature alignment is FFS.
+NOTE: Whether to use the existing (e.g. Nnef_MemberUESelectionAssistance) or new service operation between the AF and NEF and between the NEF and NWDAF to perform the sample and feature alignment will be determined in the normative phase.

-Editor's note: Whether the sample and feature alignment procedure is a separate procedure or can be aligned with the current Federated Learning preparation procedure as specified in clause 6.2C.2 of TS 23.288 [5] is FFS.
+NOTE: Whether the sample and feature alignment procedure is a separate procedure or can be aligned with the current Federated Learning preparation procedure as specified in clause 6.2C.2 of TS 23.288 [5] will be determined in the normative phase.

 6.13.2.2 General training procedure for the VFL between the VFL Active Participant(VFL server) (i.e. AF) and VFL Passive Participant(VFL client) (i.e. NWDAF)